eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

 First, we need to tell the agent that the session is no longer available.
 This is done sending the next message:

-Real application
-^^^^^^^^^^^^^^^^
-This tutorial are based in `all in one` examples, that is, examples that create entities, publish or subscribe and then delete the resources.
-A possible real purpose of this, consists in differentiate the logic of `creating entities` and the actions of `publishing and subscribing`.
-This can be done creating two differents clients.
-One for configurating the entities in the agent, and run possibly only once.
-And other, a client, that logs in with the same session as the configure client (sharing the entities) and only publishes or subscribes data.

-This way allow to create easy clients in production only with te purpose of send and receive data.
-Related to it, exists the concept of `profile` that allow to build the client library only with the behavior choosen.

 .. code-block:: C

     mr_delete_session(&session);